 Here I expand upon my description in Part 2 of the article of the seven shades of learning along the way to true business sustainability – the graph at the head of this blog.

-The acknowledged pinnacle of business development is the learning organisation, and for true sustainability, every organisation needs to be a learning organisation.
+Because the acknowledged pinnacle of business development is the learning organisation, and for true sustainability, every organisation needs to be a learning organisation.

 But what is a learning organisation?
 What’s so good about being one?
 How does better environment and sustainability management turn a firm into one?
 What does this mean for company reports?
 Let’s see.